Continuing Education Company Logo

 Four Key Benefits and Risks of IOT in Healthcare

-Since the Internet of Things (IOT) emerged in the healthcare industry, it’s revealed a number of priceless solutions.
-It’s helped lower costs, improve efficiency, and given physicians and nurses valuable insights that help guide treatments and reduce common medical errors.
+Since the Internet of Things (IOT) emerged in the healthcare industry, it has revealed a number of priceless solutions.
+It's helped lower costs, improve efficiency, and given physicians and nurses valuable insights that help guide treatments and reduce common medical errors.
+Research indicates that IoT implementation in healthcare can reduce operational costs by up to 25% while significantly improving patient outcomes through enhanced monitoring and data-driven decision making.

-However, as IOT continues to revolutionize healthcare, some major flaws are rearing their heads.
+However, as IOT continues to revolutionize healthcare, some major flaws are surfacing.
 IOT can provide incredible benefits to physicians, nurses, and physician assistants, but it can also expose everyone involved to new risks.

 As your organization continues or begins implementing and taking advantage of the solutions IOT offers to healthcare, it's important to have a keen understanding of both the benefits and the risks IOT brings.
 Let's take a closer look at some of those factors, starting with the benefits of IOT in healthcare.